Last Updated on December 6, 2020 by Ed Joven

 - Chill for 8 hours or overnight to set completely before serving.

+Combining Mango with other fruit like Peach is also possible.
+You can view our version of Peach Mango Float Recipe here.
 Enjoy this easy to make Mango Float with your family and friends this Christmas season or on any occasion.

 Other Popular Filipino Desserts: